mark-torres10/goodpapersai/README.md

 1. `SSH_PRIVATE_KEY` - The private SSH key for accessing the server
 2. `DROPLET_IP` - The IP address of the Digital Ocean droplet (161.35.180.213)
+3. `DIGITALOCEAN_ACCESS_TOKEN` - The Digital Ocean API token for doctl

+See [deploy/GITHUB_SETUP.md](deploy/GITHUB_SETUP.md) for detailed instructions on setting up these secrets.

 For more detailed information about the deployment process, see [deploy/README.md](deploy/README.md) and [PRODUCTION.md](PRODUCTION.md).